 - Find 5 contents that user “liked” in the past, and for each such content, find 5 more “related” items

 - Find the most relevant topics for a user and find the freshest content from each of the topics.

 Retrieval can be powered by ML (e.g., trained embeddings), but more often than not, a larger % of generators are mere heuristics that encode some “product thinking” about what content is likely to create a good recommendation experience.
 And by writing a few of these and taking a union of all their candidates, we ensure that the system is able to at least consider all sorts of interesting inventory.
-Retrieval has only two jobs — 1) get all the interesting things (or at least as many as possible) get as few total things as possible so that we can score/examine each candidate using the power of ML.
+Retrieval has only two jobs — 1) get all the interesting things (or at least as many as possible) and 2) get as few total things as possible so that we can score/examine each candidate using the power of ML.

 After retrieving a few hundred candidates, recommendation systems typically filter out “invalid inventory”.
 For instance, if you’re building a social network, you might want to filter out things that are likely to be spammy.
 Or if you are building a video OTT platform, you may have to do some geo-licensing-based filtering.
 Or if you’re building an e-commerce product, you may have to filter things that are out of stock.
 Filters can also be extremely personalized, some examples: